ooples/pine_script_docs/source/concepts/Repainting.rst

   scripts using realtime intrabar timeframes to generate alerts or orders.
 - **Unavoidable**: revision of historical feeds by data suppliers, varying starting bar on historical bars.

-The first two types of repainting can be perfectly acceptable to you if:
+The first two types of repainting can be perfectly acceptable if:

 #.
 You are aware of the behavior.
 #.
 You can live with it, or